 The commercial project partners (Batteriretur, Hydro, Glencore Nikkelverk and Keliber OY) have separate interests along the lithium battery recycling value chain.
 Together with R&D partners with relevant strong points (Elkem Technology, MIMITech (DE), Agder University (UiA,MIL) and NTNU), we aim to develop and commercialize a new LIB recycling process that shall be suitable for the large future volumes and have a much higher material recovery rate than today's state-of-the-art.

-Public funded projects
+European public funded projects

 01.11.2019 - 31.10.2023

 Grant agreement ID: 875126

 External link: Website

 MIMITech GmbH is participating in CoFBAT project: Advanced material solutions for safer and long-lasting high capacity cobalt free batteries for stationary storage applications.